-I am a writer and analyst with a broad background in counterterrorism and foreign policy.
-I’m ending a research fellowship with the American Security Project.
+From January 2011 to March of 2013, I was a Fellow at the American Security Project.
 Before that fellowship, I was a senior intelligence analyst for the U.S. military, a civilian adviser to the U.S. military in Afghanistan, a political analyst for the Defense Intelligence Agency in Yemen, and the in-house futurist for the U.S. Army’s Intelligence and Security Command.

 A frequent commentator for American and global media, I appear regularly on the BBC World News, Aljazeera, and international public radio.